Akhmadinurov/akhmadinurov/README.md

 ___________________________________________________________
-* To make links active - click "View this project on Github" and scroll down a little :)
+* If links disabled - click "View this project on Github" :)

 <!--
 **Akhmadinurov/akhmadinurov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.